UWC2-PYTHON/ProgrammingInPython/source/modules/Sequences.rst

     In [14]: words = ['one', 'three', 'rough', 'sad', 'goof']

-and you want to put one in each of the "inside" lists:
+And you want to put one in each of the "inside" lists:

 .. code-block:: ipython

     In [15]: # loop five times
         ...: for i in range(5):